greghmerrill/npp-python-scripts/README.md

 # npp-python-scripts

-Thanks to the [Python Script](http://npppythonscript.sourceforge.net/) plugin for Notepad++, it's easy to write python scripts to massage text files inside your editor.
+Thanks to the [Python Script](http://npppythonscript.sourceforge.net/) plugin, Notepad++ is easily scriptable.

-This repo contains my own collection of scripts.
+This repo contains my own collection of scripts, including utilites to format JSON, convert values to SQL "in" clauses, navigate Notepad++ tabs and more.